-The amendment provides clarification on the conditions with which an entity must comply within 12 months after the reporting period affecting the classification of a liability as current or non-current.
-The Company will adopt the amendment when it becomes effective in the Company's December 31, 2024 year.
+The amendments provide clarification on the conditions with which an entity must comply within 12 months after the reporting period affecting the classification of a liability as current or non-current.
+The Company will adopt the amendments when they become effective in the Company's December 31, 2024, year.